fnordware/DCIconverter/src/README.md

 [**ProPhoto RGB**](http://en.wikipedia.org/wiki/ProPhoto_RGB_color_space) (also known as [ROMM RGB](http://www.color.org/ROMMRGB.pdf)) uses different primaries, and has a much wider [gamut](http://en.wikipedia.org/wiki/Gamut).

-[**DCI P3**](http://www.hp.com/united-states/campaigns/workstations/pdfs/lp2480zx-dci--p3-emulation.pdf) represents the gamut of a 3-color DCI projector.
+[**DCI P3**](http://www.hp.com/united-states/campaigns/workstations/pdfs/lp2480zx-dci--p3-emulation.pdf) is an RGB space that represents the gamut of a 3-color DCI projector.

 Your monitor is sRGB while a video camera shoots in Rec.
 709. Actually, that's a gross oversimplification, but will have to do for this document.
 Getting your pixels into ProPhoto RGB usually involves [ICC Profiles](http://en.wikipedia.org/wiki/ICC_profile) in Photoshop or another program.